talesbarreto/uri_content/README.md

 #### canFetchContent()

 This method checks if it is possible to fetch the content from the specified Uri.
 If it is a file, it checks if it exists.
-If it is a http/https Uri, it checks if it is reachable.
+If it is an http/https Uri, it checks if it is reachable.

 ```dart
 Future<bool> canFetch = uriContent.canFetchContent(uri);
 ```

 #### getContentLength()
-returns the content length in bytes of the specified Uri.
+Returns the content length in bytes of the specified Uri.
-- It relies on metadata to get the content length so it may **not** be accurate.
+- It relies on metadata to get the content length, so it may **not** be accurate.
 - It may throw an exception if the content is not reachable.
 - If the content length is not available, it returns `null`.